 Setup In Developer Console

-Make sure that androidnative.jar and AndroidManifest.xml is inside your Assets/Plugins/Android folder.
+Make sure that androidnative.jar and AndroidManifest.xml are inside your Assets/Plugins/Android folder.

-Click on Try the new design to access the preview version of the Developer Console, if you are not already logged on to that version.
+Click on Try the new design to access the preview version of the Developer Console, if you have not been already logged on to that version.